Skip to main content

 A colleague acts

 Justin is working with Kelsey for the first time in a few months, and he’s worried about the changes he sees in her.
-He knows Kelsey’s been dealing with a lot—a marriage breakup and a significant back injury—but her behaviour during the shifts makes him concerned for client safety.
+He knows Kelsey’s been dealing with a lot—a marriage breakup and a significant back injury—but her behaviour during shifts makes him concerned for client safety.
 Justin's not sure what to do.
 He doesn’t want to make an allegation without proof or cause Kelsey to lose her job.
-But he knows he has a responsibility to ensure the safety of clients by reporting Kelsey’s behaviours to his manager.
+But he knows he has a legal and professional responsibility to ensure the safety of clients by reporting Kelsey’s behaviour.
 Keep reading»

 A manager reports